Modern Foreign Languages

 • Are provided with opportunities to become resilient and independent learners;

-• Develop a strong awareness of the culture of French or Spanish-speaking countries and benefit from opportunities to experience aspects of the culture through the regular use of authentic materials;
+• Develop a strong awareness of the culture of French-speaking countries and benefit from opportunities to experience aspects of the culture through the regular use of authentic materials;

 • Learn how to communicate in another language using the four skills of Listening, Speaking, Reading and Writing